 A bow tie is a length of material that is tied around a shirt collar, in such a way that each end becomes an identical loop.
 They can be made from all kinds of fabrics, though they are usually cotton, polyester, or silk.

 The bow tie finds its origins in war – specifically, the 17th century Prussian war.
 Mercenaries from Croatia would tie scarves around the tops of their shirts so that the openings would stay together.
-As often happens, French high class society decided that this was a good candidate for the next step in fashion, and copied the look.
-Since the French were leaders in fashion, the look spread.
+As often happens, French high class society decided that this was a good candidate for the next step in fashion, and copied the look, and fashion have been always really important matter for everyone, and there are sites where you can go online to find the best trends in fashion such as Juste Moi online.

 A long coat with the front part removed, the tailcoat gets its name from the remaining bottom section in the back, extending out like tails.
 Once used as part of military dress code, and once worn by the Freemasons during their meetings, the tailcoat has a long history in fashion.
 Despite this noble history, its origins are much less refined.